SWELTERING HEAT AT THE 2020 OLYMPICS IN TOKYO

-In South Korea, and in particular in the region along the Han River, suitable temperatures and humidity levels typically occur for several weeks during the country’s summer season.
-Yet Tokyo’s levels of extremely high ‘feels like’ temperatures can not be reached.
+In South Korea, and in particular in the region along the Han River, suitable temperatures and humidity levels typically prevail for several weeks during the country’s summer season.
+That said, Tokyo’s levels of extremely high feels like temperatures can not be reached.

-The USA Olympic team is in an enviable position, too; the areas around the cities of Houston and New Orleans demonstrate suitable ‘feels like’ temperatures and humidity levels during the months of July and August.
+The USA Olympic team is in an enviable position, too; the areas around the cities of Houston and New Orleans demonstrate suitable feels like temperatures during the months of July and August.
 The provision of high class-sporting facilities in these regions is a further boon for its national teams.

-Australia, another top-tier sporting nation, can also claim to have perfect acclimatization options in the northern regions of Northern Territory and Western Australia.
-Darwin, for instance, could serve as a training base during the 6 months long rain season, during which the ‘feels like’ temperatures typically range between 40 and 55°C. However, it is not an ideal location choice for the pre-Olympics heat acclimatization period, as the highest temperatures and humidity levels prevail solely between November and April (whereas the Tokyo 2020 Olympic Games will begin in mid-July).
+Australia, another top-tier sporting nation, can also claim to have perfect acclimatization options in the northern region of Northern Territory and the north-eastern parts of Western Australia.
+Darwin, for instance, could serve as a training base throughout the long rain season, during which the feels like temperatures typically range between 40 and 55°C. However, it is not an ideal location choice for the pre-Olympics heat acclimatization period, as the most suitable conditions with high temperatures and humidity levels prevail solely between October and March (whereas the Tokyo 2020 Olympic Games will begin in July).

 By contrast, all European countries, including Russia, are less blessed with their climate zones.
-Although the southern regions of the continent show high temperatures during the European summer, this, by and large, comes along with low levels of humidity.
-Of course, the western and central parts of Europe experience a number of hot and humid summer days, but these heat wave periods are far too short and too irregular to be incorporated into the Olympic preparation cycle in any meaningful way.
-In Russia only the city of Sochi, located at the Black Sea, reaches ‘feels like’ temperatures of above 40°C. Yet its limited number of high temperature days, typically prevailing between the end of July and mid August, makes Sochi a rather unsuitable heat acclimatization location during the pre-Olympics period.
+Although the southern regions of the continent show fairly high air temperatures during the European summer, they are, by and large, associated with low levels of humidity.
+And although the western and central parts of Europe usually experience a number of hot and humid summer days, these heat wave periods are far too short and too irregular to be incorporated into Olympic preparation cycles in any meaningful way.
+In Russia, only the city of Sochi, located at the Black Sea, reaches feels like temperatures of above 40°C. Yet its limited number of high temperature days, typically prevailing between the end of July and mid August, makes Sochi a rather unsuitable heat acclimatization location during the pre-Olympics period.

-In all, it becomes evident that at the Tokyo 2020 Olympics both sporting nations located in non-sub-tropical climate zones and national teams with limited financial resources – and especially the mostly low-budget Paralympic national teams – could end up being in a disadvantageous position compared to the countries mentioned above.
-For the affected sporting teams it is therefore highly recommended to arrive at least two weeks ahead of the Games so as to enable their athletes to acclimatize to the local subtropical climate in a timely manner.
+In all, it becomes evident that at the Tokyo 2020 Olympics the sporting nations located in non-sub-tropical climate zones as well as national teams with limited financial resources – and especially the mostly low-budget Paralympic national teams – could end up being in a disadvantageous position compared to the countries mentioned above.
+For the affected sporting teams it is therefore highly recommended to arrive two to three weeks ahead of the Games so as to at least enable their athletes to acclimatize to the local subtropical climate in a timely manner.

-National Olympic Committees, coaches, high-performance diagnostics experts and Olympic athletes representing the better-off countries, that is, countries with accessibility to subtropical climate zones, will, on the other hand, need to strike a balance between regular performance development of their athletes and efficient acclimatization measures.
+National Olympic Committees, coaches, high-performance diagnostics experts and Olympic athletes representing the better-off countries, that is, countries located within subtropical climate zones, will, on the other hand, need to strike a balance between regular performance development of their athletes and efficient acclimatization measures.
 Much of the pre-Olympics training preparation cycle will surely be carried out in more pleasant temperatures and humidity levels, assuring the maximization of an athlete’s performance.
-But simultaneously, personalized heat and humidity acclimatization periods consisting of various optimal durations will have to be implemented into the training cycle without jeopardising the athlete’s overall performance evolution.
+But simultaneously, personalized heat and humidity acclimatization periods consisting of various optimal durations will have to be implemented into training cycles without jeopardising the athletes’ overall performance evolution.

-Undoubtedly, preparations for the 2020 Olympics will pose challenges to all involved sporting team members, not least because heat-acclimatization procedures will need to be tailored specifically to the physical requirements of each sports.
+Preparations for the 2020 Olympics will undoubtedly pose challenges to all involved sporting team members, not least because heat-acclimatization procedures will need to be tailored specifically to the physical requirements of each sports.
 Yet if managed successfully, it could prove to be one of the defining features of individual performance during the most sweltering Olympic Games in modern history.

-To be clear, this report does not intend to paint a bleak picture of the meteorological situation.
-Rather, it is an informative overview of the likely temperatures and humidity levels during the 2020 Olympics, which should be circulated among professional athletes, coaches, National Olympic Committees and, of course, the event organisers.
-And yet it is probably only a matter of time before national sports organisations and international media start addressing this subject of heat exposure, which could perhaps become one of the most-discussed topics in the build-up to the 2020 Summer Olympic Games.
+This report does not intend to paint a bleak picture of the meteorological situation.
+Rather, it is an informative overview of the likely temperatures and humidity levels during the 2020 Olympics, which should be circulated among professional athletes, coaches, National Olympic Committees and event organisers.
+And yet, it is probably only a matter of time before national sports organisations and the international media start addressing this subject of heat exposure, which could potentially become one of the most-discussed topics ahead of the 2020 Summer Olympic Games.

 This report was published in July 2016; it has been updated with additional data analyses.